Residential development finance explained

 Where you’re building more than one property, and yourself and your family only intend to occupy one or some of the finished properties, your loan will be regulated if you’ll be occupying 40% or more of the gross internal area.

-Not all lenders offer regulated loans, so it’s important that you ensure that the one you choose does offer them before applying.
+Not all lenders offer regulated property development loans, so it’s important that you ensure that the one you choose does offer them before applying.

 Comparing residential development finance to self-build mortgages